Alexander Yegorov (general): Russian Civil War and Polish-Soviet War

 During the February Revolution, hoping to further develop his military career, he re-joined the Socialist Revolutionaries and became a member of the military council of the 32nd division on behalf of the Socialist Revolutionaries.
 He broke up with them in the summer of 1918, after their unsuccessful rebellion against the Bolshevik authorities.
 In 1918, he joined the newly created Workers and Peasants Red Army and in July 1918, he also became a member of the Communist Party of the Soviet Union.
 In 1918, he chaired the officer verification commission for the newly created Red Army and was the commissioner of its general staff.

 As one of the few ex-tsarist officers at this stage who was trusted by the Bolshevik leadership, he was assigned to the Southern Front.
 From August to October 1918, he commanded the section within Balashov and Kamyshin, and the 9th Army, where he formed regular units from irregular Red Army formations.
 On 26 December 1918 he replaced Kliment Voroshilov as commander of the 10th Army, during the Battle of Tsaritsyn.
 In March 1919, with over 23000 troops under his command, he carried out an offensive along the railway line from Tsaritsyn to Velikoknyazheskaya.
 The 10th Army was halted by the White Army soldiers led by General Konstantin Mamontov, in the swampy areas near River Manych, but the numerical superiority of the Red Army gave them a chance to continue their march towards Bataysk and Tikhoretsk.

 From July 1919, he commanded the 14th Army fighting in eastern Ukraine.
 In the autumn of 1919, replacing Vladimir Gittis, he took command of the entire Southern Front in the face of the threat posed by the offensive of the Armed Forces of South Russia under the command of General Anton Denikin.
 The forces under his command successfully defeated Denikin's forces and in October 1919, the forces under Yegerov's command captured Oryol and together with the troops of the Southeastern Front led by Vasily Shorin, they captured Voronezh, crossed the Don River and then drove off the White Army units from Rostov-on-Don and Novocherkassk.
 After these events, the White Army finally lost the initiative in the civil war.
 For his battle successes, Yegorov was awarded the Order of the Red Banner.

 During the Polish-Soviet War, Yegorov served as commander of the Southwestern Front, which consisted of the 8th, 12th, 13th and 14th Armies.
 The front commissar was Joseph Stalin, whose deputy was Yan Berzin.
-Initially, the forces under his command achieved a number of successes, including the capture of Kyiv, Podolia and Galicia from Poles, and approached closer to Lwów.
-However, Yegorov, disregarding the orders of the high command, did not send the First Cavalry Army commanded by Semyon Budyonny to reinforce the Western Front, which led to successful defense of Lwów by Polish Army troops led by General Edward Rydz-Śmigły and the subsequent Soviet defeat in the Battle of Warsaw in 1920.
+Initially, the forces under his command achieved a number of successes, including the capture of Kiev, Podolia and Galicia from Poles, and approached closer to Lwów.
+However, Yegorov, disregarding the orders of the high command, did not send the First Cavalry Army commanded by Semyon Budyonny to reinforce the Western Front, which led to a successful defense of Lwów by Polish Army troops led by General Edward Rydz-Śmigły and the subsequent Soviet defeat in the Battle of Warsaw in 1920.